ACTRAISER

 screen shot screen shot

 Differences Japan/US & Europe There are significant differences between the original Japanese game and the American and European versions.
-First of all, sections of the action phases are slightly different and parts (yet rare) of the layout were modified (as pictured on the left with the tree-man and the added log) and few enemies have completely different designs (As pictured on the left with the winged creatures from the second world).
-The game has also gone through a few musical changes and some stages feature new and original soundtracks.
-Finally, and not the least important, the difficulty level went down a notch and the Japanese version is overall much harder.
+First of all, the original Japanese antagonist of the game is Satan (魔王 サタン) and the player essentially helps God (or plays as God) to restore peace in the world.
+All this religious context was naturally removed from the American and European versions - Satan became Tanzra ("the Evil One") and the player is referenced as The Master.
+Surprisingly, various sections from the action phases have also been modified - parts (yet rare) of the layout were changed (as pictured on the right with the tree-man and the added log) and several enemies feature completely different designs (As pictured on the right with the winged creatures from the second world).
+The game has also gone through a few musical changes and some stages feature new and original music tracks.
+Finally, and not the least important, the difficulty level went down a notch and the Japanese version is overall much more difficult.

 Teaser text from the American version: